tholonia/notclock/README.md

 ***Note 3:*** This automatically cycles the following variables: circle radius, circle opacity, pen-size of each line, line length of each line, and through the arrays of themes for circles, paths, polygons, datasets, and color spectrums.
 Tapping **⌥ C** once cycle all variables.
 Tapping **⌥ C** again turn off polygons.
 Tapping **⌥ C** a third time, turn off all variable changes, but keeps whatever the last setting were.

-## Notes

-- To copy the query string, the app much first be paused (space bar) first, otherwise the string gets updated and the selected text is unselected.

-In the code there is a call to a websocket client running on the local machine that will make a screenshot for every image.
-To enable this feature, you need to install a sever to get the message and make a screenshot.  ‘sserver.py’ is the one I use, which is limited to 1 screenshot per second,. just because I use seconds as the filename.
+***Note 4:***   In the SVG code, there is a call to a websocket server, `sserver.py`, which then makes a screenshot for every image.
+To enable this feature, the server must be running BEFORE the app is started.
+On my machine, screenshots were limited to 1 screenshot per 0.4 seconds.

+***Note 5:*** As dynamic zoom adjusts the viewbox for every frame, and as the image limits change every frame, there is always some jitter between frames.
+For SVG 'paths', the image may extend out-of-frame as the x,y values are being dynamically generated when creating Bezier curves.

+## Tips
+To have a image that only moves according to the mouse position, add the query parameters `up=100&ma=1&ia=0&de=0`.
+This will update the screen 10 times a second (`up=100`), start at 0° (`ia=0`), and automatically advance by 0° (`de=0`).

+## Current Options

+**Colors**

+- 7-color spectrum, shifted 7-color, random 7-color, tholo1, tholo, David Hockney, Van Gogh, Rembrandt, Picasso, Hopper, Monet, Carravaggio, Corn, Sunset, Pastel, Vintage, Explosion, psychedelic

+**Circles**

+- none, white, palette, random

+**Datasets**

+- Standard, Bez Parallel, Bez Serial

+**Paths**

+- none, True-open, True-closed, complex #1, complex #2, complex #4, super complex

+**Polys**

+- none, cos/sin-10, CiN(cos\*sin)-10, DeltasCos(rot), Petal

+**Audios**

+- none, Long, Short, Piano, Long+Short

+**Vars**

+- none, All, No-poly, No color change

 ## Bugs

-- Tracking column in menu often might the wrong numbers.
+- Tracking column in menu often might display wrong numbers.
-- In merge mode, strings on the menu screen overwrite themselves, so if the string changes, such as the query string, it’s unreadable.
+- In merge/overlay mode, strings on the menu screen overwrite themselves, so if the string changes, such as the query string, it’s unreadable.
 However, Copying the string copies the current and last version.